chebfun/chebsite/docs/functions/chebfun2/sphere.md

 ---
-title: """sphere"""
+title: "sphere"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """sphere"""
+function_name: "sphere"
-snippet: """Generate a spherical surface.
-(Not necessarily a sphere!)"""
+snippet: "Generate a spherical surface.
+(Not necessarily a sphere!)"
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SPHERE   Generate a spherical surface.
+<pre class="help-text"> SPHERE   Generate a spherical surface.
 (Not necessarily a sphere!)
     SPHERE(R), where R is a CHEBFUN2 on the domain [0, pi] x [0, 2*pi] plots the
     "sphere" of radius R(th,phi).